kizito9898/IT-Documentation/Windows-Server/Windows-Server.md

-# How to Get Started with Windows Server 2022 (Hands-on)
+# How to Get Started with Windows Server 2022 (Hands-on lab)

 ## **What is Windows Server** ?